Weitere Abbildung

 • Unbeschnittenes Exemplar mit bedeutender Provenienz

 EINBAND: Zeitgenössischer Halblederband.
 76 : 55 cm. - ILLUSTRATION: Erstes Werk: Mit gest.
 Titelvignette, gest.
 Widmung und 40 Kupfertafeln von Jan Wandelaar, darunter 12 Konturtafeln. - Zweites Werk: Mit 7 Kupfertafeln. - KOLLATION: 43 Bll. - ZUSTAND: Äußere Ränder tls. leicht angestaubt, sonst sauberes, unbeschnittenes Exemplar auf kräftigem Papier.
 Einbde. beschabt und etw. angestaubt, Deckel tls. angeplatzt. - PROVENIENZ: Albert John Chalmers (1870-1920), britischer Kolonialarzt und Pionier der tropenmedizinischen Forschung; sein Exlibris auf dem Innendeckel.
-Ferner ein Exlibris sowie Eintragungen, die die Schenkung seiner Frau im Jahr seines Todes dokumentieren, an: Royal Society of Medicine (Stempel auf dem Titelblatt vom 2.
-Dez.
-1935).
+Ferner ein Exlibris, das die Schenkung des Buches an die Royal Society of Medicine dokumentiert, mit deren Stempel auf dem Titelblatt.

 LITERATUR: Garrison/Morton 399. - Norman 29. - Beide Werke: Choulant/Frank S. 276-283. - Heirs of Hippocrates 831 und 834. - Wellcome II, 26.

 First edition of Albinus’s famous atlas of anatomical plates, "establishing a new standard in anatomical illustration" (Garrison/Morton).
 Bound with the extremely rare set of copperplates by Wandelaar, depicting an uterus in the late stages of pregnancy.
 2 works in 2 volumes.
 With engr. title vignette, engr. dedication and 40 copperplates by Wandelaar including 12 outline plates.
 The second work with 7 copperplates.
 Contemp. half calf.
 76 : 55 cm. - Outer margins partly slightly dusty, else clean and untrimmed copy on strong paper.
-Bindings scraped and slightly soiled, boards partly splitted. - Provenance: Albert John Chalmers (British colonial physician and pioneer in tropical medicine research, 1870-1920; bookplates and plates recording bequest from Mrs Chalmers in the year of his death, to:) - Royal Society of Medicine (stamps on title dated 2 December 1935).(R)
+Bindings scraped and slightly soiled, boards partly splitted. - Provenance: Albert John Chalmers, British colonial physician and pioneer in tropical medicine research, 1870-1920; bookplates and plates recording bequest from Mrs Chalmers to the Royal Society of Medicine (stamp on title).(R)

 Bernhard Siegfried Albinus